sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 Many of the coding choices made in this project are with an awareness of the capabilities and limitations of IntelliJ.
-In particular, the code tries to take advantage of the fact that IntelliJ can answer questions like "who uses this variable?" or "who implements this interface?" quickly and without ambiguity.
+In particular, the code tries to take advantage of the fact that IntelliJ can answer questions like "who uses this variable or calls this method?" or "who implements this interface?" quickly and without ambiguity.
 It is one of the reasons there are so many string constants in the code.
 Using "where used" on them can be a great way to navigate around the code.

 We give a particular example from the code.
 The functional interface *DnEndpointFunctionalInterface* is used